VarshiniAdurti28/test-cops/README.md

 int main() {
     int *arr;
-    //n:strored in stack
+    //n is stored in stack
     int n = 5;

     // Allocate memory for an array of integers
-    //arr:stored in heap
+    //arr is stored in heap
     arr = (int *)malloc(n * sizeof(int));

     // Check if memory allocation was successful